Horses

 Every unicorn has magic powers.
 Some can grant wishes, others can see into the future.

-Black Forest Stallion
+Black Forest Mare

 Holsteiner Mare